How to Pay Your Etsy Bill

 Etsy stays afloat by charging sellers a listing fee (currently, 20¢) for each item listed on the site.
 In addition, Etsy collects a commission from the seller for each item sold — currently, 3.5 percent of the total price of the item (not counting shipping), as well as fees for shipping labels and search ads.

 These fees are assessed at the end of each month.
 Etsy lets you know when it’s time to pay up by sending you a billing statement via e-mail.

 To pay your bill, log in to your Etsy account and follow these steps:

-Click the link in the billing statement that Etsy sent via e-mail to open the Your Etsy Bill page.
+Click the link in the billing statement that Etsy sent via e-mail to open the Your Bill page on Etsy.

-You can also access the Your Etsy Bill page by clicking the Your Account link that appears along the top of every Etsy page and clicking the Your Bill link on the left side of the page.
+You can also access the Your Bill page by hovering your mouse pointer over the Your Shop link that appears along the top of every Etsy page and clicking the Your Bill option in the list that appears.

 Click the Make a Payment Now button.